Gary Williams still remembers what he considers his biggest recruiting miss

 Williams saw Kevin Durant, Michael Beasley, Ty Lawson, Quinn Cook and other future NBA players turn down his team in favor of bigger or more resourceful programs just years after leading the Terps to a national championship, but those players either didn’t fit the mold of what he was looking for in a player and/or had recruitments that proved too complicated -- and perhaps too dirty -- for him to navigate in good faith.

 Victor Oladipo, however, was there for the taking.
-On an appearance on the Kevin Sheehan Show Tuesday, Williams said not offering the the future No. 2 overall pick in the NBA Draft a scholarship was perhaps his most regrettable mistake in recruiting.
+On an appearance on the Kevin Sheehan Show Tuesday, Williams said not offering the the future No. 2 overall pick in the NBA Draft a scholarship was perhaps his most regrettable recruiting mistake in his 22 years leading Maryland.

 “I’m sure there was others, but he’s the one that comes to mind right away for me when I think about that,” he said.